acfive/CMPSC463-Project1/README.md

 -     Memory usage for Hybrid Sort: 16084992 -> 16166912 bytes
 -     Additional memory needed for hybrid sort:  81920
 -     Time taken for Hybrid Sort: 0.03599858283996582 seconds
+-   **Discussing Performance:**
+With an input size of 10,000, Insertion Sort needed a consistent additional memory usage of 4096 bytes, but it came at the cost of relatively slow execution times, ranging from 4.7374 to 5.5572 seconds.
+In contrast, Merge Sort consistently required more memory, ranging from 57344 to 65536 bytes of additional memory, but offered significantly faster execution times, ranging from 0.0361 to 0.0498 seconds.
+Hybrid Sort demonstrated an intermediate memory usage pattern, necessitating 4096 to 81920 bytes of additional memory.
+Its execution times were on par with Merge Sort, ranging from 0.0360 to 0.0366 seconds.
+These results highlight the trade-offs between memory efficiency and execution speed.
+Merge Sort and Hybrid Sort showed to much, much faster than insertion sort on larger sets of data.
+On the other hand, insertion sort proved faster with smaller amounts of data.
+This is shown in the hybrid sort with the average times being slightly lower than merge sort since insertion sort wraps up the small amount of data faster.

+***Array size of 100,000***